-The ore in the Taylor district consists of finely disseminated crystals of argentite and clots of native silver in a gangue of silicified limestone which has described as jasperoid.
+The ore in the Taylor District consists of finely disseminated crystals of argentite and clots of native silver in a gangue of silicified limestone which Lovering has described as jasperoid.
 Much of the jasperoid consists of breccia fragments.
-Accessory minerals include limonite pseudomorphing pyrite, and calcite and quartz as late-stage veins and as the matrix cementing the jasperoid breccia.
+Accessory minerals include limonite pseudomorphing pyrite; calcite and quartz as late-stage veins and as the matrix cementing the jasperoid breccia; and rare purple fluorite.